mveillon/lisser/README.md

 First, clone the repository to your machine. `> git clone https://github.com/mveillon/spending-tracking.git`

-It is recommended to setup a virtual environment using something like Pyenv.
-Navigate to the `spending-tracking` directory and run the following command: `> python3 -m pip install -r requirements.txt && python3 initialize.py`.
+It is recommended, but not required, to setup a virtual environment using something like Pyenv.

+To install the needed dependencies and setup the folder structure, navigate to the `spending-tracking` directory and run the following command: `> pip3 install -r requirements.txt && python3 initialize.py`.

 If you have `make` installed, you can also run `make init` instead.